ncave/dna-redux/README.md

 - and contributors

 Notes:
-- F# support is still a work in progress (some things are crashing).
-- using dotnet core 2.0 preview 2 (2.0 needed for F#, can go lower for C#)
+- using dotnet core 2.0 preview 2 (2.0 needed for F#, can go lower for C#).
-- use build.cmd to build, VSCode to edit/run (optional)
+- use build.cmd to build, VSCode to edit/run (optional).
-- runs in Node.js or browser (`npm start` starts a server for browser)
+- runs in Node.js or browser (`npm start` starts a server for browser).
+- F# support is still a work in progress (quite a few things are missing).
+- the BCL (corlib) implementation is quite minimal, so it will have to be extended to fully support FSharp.Core.

+Disclaimer:
+- This is just an playground to see how far can this be taken without too much effort.